 What is a P0455 OBDII Error Code?

-The Evap system is a part of emissions and helps stop vapors from the gas tank from escaping into the atmosphere.
+The Evap system is a part of emissions and helps stop vapors in the gas tank escaping into the atmosphere.

 A standard Evap system has several components which keep the gas tank sealed and fed fumes back into the engine to be burnt away.